gnuyent/sundial/README.md

 <br>

 Sundial is a wrapper for San Diego State University's class scheduler with added features.
-Sundial is built for speed and extensibility with modern programming tooling.
+Sundial is built for speed and extensibility.
 It's quick, just like telling time.

 ## Features
-* Built with Python 3 (FastAPI) and JavaScript (VueJS)
+* Built with the latest frameworks.
-* Generate parameterized class schedules.
+* Generates parameterized class schedules.
 * Quick links to RateMyProfessor and [assist.org](https://assist.org/).
-* Reliable access even with heavy loads.
+* Reliable and fast access even with heavy loads.

 ## Installation
 Ensure that you have the latest version of [Python 3](https://www.python.org/downloads/).

-* `pip install -r requirements.txt`
+* `pip install .`
 * `python sundial.py`

 ## Troubleshooting